-This unit examines some of the ways in which humans understand and relate to nature through experiences of outdoor environments.
-The focus is on individuals and their personal responses to, and experiences of, outdoor environments.
+This unit examines some of the ways in which Indigenous peoples and non-Indigenous peoples understand and relate to nature through experiencing outdoor environments.
+The focus is on individuals and their personal responses to experiencing outdoor environments.

 Students are provided with the opportunity to explore the many ways in which nature is understood and perceived.
-Students develop a clear understanding of the range of motivations for interacting with outdoor environments and the factors that affect an individual's access to outdoor experiences and relationships with outdoor environments.
+Students develop a clear understanding of the range of motivations for interacting with outdoor environments, the factors that affect an individual's access to experiencing outdoor environments and how they connect with outdoor environments.

-Through outdoor experiences, students develop practical skills and knowledge to help them live sustainably in outdoor environments.
+Through outdoor experiences, students develop practical skills and knowledge to help them act sustainably in outdoor environments.
 Students understand the links between practical experiences and theoretical investigations, gaining insight into a variety of responses to, and relationships with, nature.